abhich2507/MALTA_VLAD_13/README.md

 - /analysis.
 Directory contains all the C++ ROOT scripts for data processing, reconstruction and analysis
 - /build.
 Directory contains all the built files via CMake
 - /configs.
-Directory contains all the configuration files used in the simultaion and analysis.
+Directory contains all the configuration files used in the simulation and analysis.
 - /include.
 GEANT4 header files
 - /macros.
 GEANT4 run and vis macros.
 They are called via config flags
 - /plotting_scripts.
 Directory contains all plotting scripts which can be used to quickly generate plots